goofyseeker311/javarenderengine/README.md

 Install JAVA JDK 21 or later at, and double click on the downloaded release javarenderengine.jar to run it directly: https://www.oracle.com/java/technologies/downloads/#java21

+Alternative way of running the program is to open a console window on the javarenderengine.jar location and type command "java -jar javarenderengine.jar", which will also show debug output text on the console window.
+Otherwise console debug output can be activated in the Java Control Panel or Configure Java application -> Advanced -> Java console -> Show console and Miscellaneous -> Place Java icon ins system tray if not already visible on your operating system tray.

 # Example Images

 Draw App: